flrnczyk/flrnczyk.github.io/_pages/about.md

 <p align="justify">
-  I am currently a PhD student at <a href="https://ling.yale.edu">Yale Linguistics</a>, with a focus on syntax and an occasion interest in syntax's interfaces with semantics and phonology.
+  I am currently a PhD student at <a href="https://ling.yale.edu">Yale Linguistics</a>, with a focus on syntax and an occasional interest in syntax's interfaces with semantics and phonology.
 Languagewise, I am interested in Chinese langauges and Koreanic languages.
 </p>